-6.B.1 Describe what the enterprise does to ensure that employees in own enterprise and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms when this is needed
+6.B.1 Describe what the enterprise does to ensure that employees and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms

 Orkla encourages reporting on breaches, or possible breaches, of the Orkla Code of Conduct.
 The Whistleblowing policy is established to provide the organisation with a procedure on how to report, investigate and resolve breaches, or suspicion of breaches, of the Orkla Code of Conduct in a reliable, efficient, and confidential manner.
 The Whistleblowing policy is applicable for all Orkla group companies, as such Pierre Robert Group, and all leaders are responsible for making themselves aquaint with the content.